• 1

 1. The time limits which will apply on receipt of a complaint are:

-3. In appropriate circumstances, guided by rules of natural justice, the Media Council may request or receive further information from one or both of the parties
+3. In appropriate circumstances, guided by rules of natural justice, the NZ Media Council may request or receive further information from one or both of the parties

 Publication of adjudications

 6. All ruled-against electronic copy that is enduring and deemed to be inaccurate must carry a note at the top of the copy that it has been found incorrect and why.
-In cases where a potential harm outweighs the need to keep public record intact, the Council may require the removal of story elements or that the entire story is taken down.
+In cases where a potential harm outweighs the need to keep public record intact, the NZ Media Council may require the removal of story elements or that the entire story is taken down.

-1. In the instance of a website or social media platform, the article is to be flagged as having been found to breach Media Council Principles and a link to the Council decision must be provided on this website.
+1. In the instance of a website or social media platform, the article must carry a note at the top of the copy stating it has been found to be incorrect and why and a link must be provided to the Media Council full ruling.

 Other requirements